 The designation Gliese 406 (GJ 406 or Gl 406) comes from the Gliese Catalogue of Nearby Stars, published by the German astronomer Wilhelm Gliese in 1957.
 The catalogue includes 915 known stars in the solar neighbourhood, within 65 light years (20 parsecs) of the Sun.

 Wolf 359 lies near the ecliptic, south of the imaginary line connecting the bright Regulus and Denebola in Leo.
-With an apparent magnitude of 13.54, the star is invisible to the naked eye and cannot be seen in binoculars.
+With an apparent magnitude of 13.54, the star cannot be seen in binoculars.
 It can only be observed in larger telescopes.

 Wolf 359 is located in the constellation Leo.
 Stretching across 947 square degrees, Leo is the fifth largest northern constellation and 12th largest of all 88 constellations.
 It is easily recognizable for the Sickle asterism, which outlines the Lion’s mane and shoulders.

 Leo is one of the 48 Greek constellations, first catalogued by the Greek astronomer Ptolemy in the 2nd century CE.
-It represents the Nemean lion, a Greek mythical monster killed by Heracles as part of his Twelve Labours.
+It represents the Nemean lion, a Greek mythical monster that met its end at the hands of Heracles as part of the hero’s Twelve Labours.

 Leo is one of the several constellations that look like the animals they represent.
 The constellation’s brightest star Regulus marks the celestial Lion’s heart, the stars of the Sickle outline the mane, Zosma and Chertan the rump, and Denebola the tail.

-Notable stars in the constellation include Regulus (Alpha Leonis), the 21st brightest star in the sky, Algieba (Gamma Leonis), a binary system composed of two giants, the white giant Adhafera (Zeta Leonis), the carbon star CW Leonis, the white supergiant Eta Leonis, and Caffau’s Star (SDSS J102915+172927), one of the oldest stars known in the Milky Way with an estimated age of 13 billion years.
+Notable stars in the constellation include Regulus (Alpha Leonis), the 21st brightest star in the sky, Algieba (Gamma Leonis), a binary system composed of two giants, the white giant Adhafera (Zeta Leonis), the carbon star CW Leonis, the white supergiant Eta Leonis, Icarus (MACS J1149 Lensed Star 1), one of the most distant stars known, and Caffau’s Star (SDSS J102915+172927), one of the oldest stars known in the Milky Way with an estimated age of 13 billion years.

 Leo is also known for its several bright galaxies.
 These include Messier 65, Messier 66 and NGC 3628 in the Leo Triplet (M65 Group), and Messier 95, Messier 96 and Messier 105 in the Leo I Group (M96 Group).
 Other relatively bright galaxies in the constellation include the elliptical galaxy NGC 3842, the brightest member of the Leo Cluster of galaxies, the Silverado Galaxy (NGC 3370), a spiral galaxy 98 million light years away, NGC 3226 and NGC 3227, an interacting pair about 77 million light years away, and the Cosmic Horseshoe, a gravitationally lensed system of two galaxies located 5.2 and 10.3 gigalight years away, discovered in 2007.